ST10045251/ST10045251_PROGPOE/README.md

 Calories are a measure of the amount of energy in food.
 They are essential for the body's functioning but should be consumed in moderation.

-https://github.com/ST10045251/ST10045251_PROGPOE.git
+#### Calorie Ranges

+- Less than 200: Low in calories, suitable for a snack.
+- 200 to 500: Moderate calories, suitable for a balanced meal.
+- More than 500: High in calories, should be consumed sparingly. https://github.com/ST10045251/ST10045251_PROGPOE.git